-- issued a report to those charged with governance of the PCC and CC communicating significant findings resulting from our audit - our Audit Results Report was issued on 14 September 2017; - issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice - our certificate was issued on 14 September 2017."
+- issued a report to those charged with governance of the PCC and CC communicating significant findings resulting from our audit - our Audit Results Report was issued on 16 July 2018: - issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice - our certificate was issued on 27 July 2018.'

-The JARAP met four times in public during the year.
+The JARAP met five times in public during the year.
 The JARAP undertook a detailed work plan which included considering the work of internal and external audit, tracking of Internal Audit recommendations, risks and risk management and specific themes.
-In addition, the JARAP approved an annual workplan, for 2018, reviewed their terms of reference, produced an annual report of their work and will be producing an annual report for 2017-18.
+In addition, the JARAP approved an annual workplan, for 2019, reviewed their terms of reference and produced an annual report of their work.